-The balance of \$7,668,706 due from other funds to the General Fund represents amounts committed to the General Fund from various special revenue, capital projects, enterprise and internal service operations.
-The remaining amounts were due from other funds for various special revenue, capital projects and trust funds.
+The balance of \$13,625,152 due from other funds to the General Fund represents amounts committed to the General Fund from various special revenue, capital projects, enterprise and internal service operations.
+All interfund receivables and payable are a result of regularly recurring transactions and represent temporary balances and will be paid by future grant receipts and other contributions.